Project Update

 - Installation of low-impact stormwater best management practices, such as permeable pavement and bioretention systems, to improve stormwater management.

-The City of Bellingham completed project data collection in Fall 2024, including physical and environmental surveys and geotechnical explorations.
-Traffic analysis confirms that the project design should include a single circulation lane for the roundabout, a right‑turn lane on the southbound Meridian approach, and a right‑turn pocket on the westbound Birchwood Avenue approach.
+The City of Bellingham completed project data collection in Fall 2024, including physical and environmental surveys, traffic counts, and geotechnical investigations.
+Traffic analysis confirmed that the roundabout design will include a single circulating lane, a right‑turn lane on the southbound Meridian approach, and a right‑turn pocket on the westbound Birchwood Avenue approach.

 - Squalicum Way realignment